Automorphisms of Locally Compact Groups, Symbolic Dynamics and the Scale Function: The Expansive Case

 \begin{corollary} Let $T$ be an expansive automorphism of an l.c.t.d. group $\mathcal{G}$.
+In the subgroup $\mathcal{G}_c$, every point has a compact $T$-orbit closure. \end{corollary}

-If $T$ is transitive then $\mathcal{G}$ is compact and $(\mathcal{G}, T)$ is topologically conjugate to a full-shift on a finite number of symbols. \end{corollary}
+\begin{corollary} Let $T$ be an expansive automorphism of an l.c.t.d. group $\mathcal{G}$.
+If $T$ has a dense orbit in $\mathcal{G}$ then $\mathcal{G}$ is compact and $(\mathcal{G}, T)$ is topologically conjugate to a full-shift on a finite number of symbols. \end{corollary}